Philip Thicknesse

-Captain Philip Thicknesse (1719 – 23 November 1792) was an English author, eccentric, and friend of the artist Thomas Gainsborough.
+Captain Philip Thicknesse (1719 – 23 November 1792) was a British Army officer and writer who was a friend of the artist Thomas Gainsborough.
 He wrote several travel guides.

 Early life

 Philip Thicknesse was born in Staffordshire, England, son of John Thicknesse, Rector of Farthinghoe, Northamptonshire, and Joyce (née Blencowe) Thicknesse.
 He was brought up in Farthinghoe.
+His brother George Thicknesse was a schoolmaster.

 Career

-Thicknesse visited the Colony of Georgia in September 1736, but returned to England in 1737, claiming to be the first of the emigrants to return.
-He obtained a commission as a Captain of an independent company in Jamaica after 1737.
+Thicknesse visited the Province of Georgia in September 1736 but returned to England in 1737, claiming to be the first of the emigrants to return.
+He obtained a commission as a captain of an independent company of the British Army in Jamaica after 1737.
 On an expedition against Jamaican Maroons in the Blue Mountains, he wrote of encounters with Windward Maroon leaders Quao and Queen Nanny.
 He transferred to a marine regiment as a Captain-Lieutenant in 1740.
 He was later Lieutenant-Governor of Landguard Fort, Suffolk (1753–1766).

 Thicknesse was a friend of the society artist Thomas Gainsborough, whom he met in about 1753, and of his less well-known brother, the inventor Humphrey Gainsborough.
-As an author he wrote for The Gentleman's Magazine.
+As an author, he wrote for The Gentleman's Magazine.
 He also published The Speaking Figure and the Automaton Chess Player, Exposed and Detected, a none-too-accurate exposé of a chess-playing machine, The Turk.

+Marriages and family

 In 1742, Thicknesse eloped with Maria Lanove, a wealthy heiress, whom he abducted from a street in Southampton.
 They moved to Bath, taking advantage of the social whirl.
-In 1749 Maria and his children (by then three) contracted diphtheria.
+In 1749, Maria and his children (by then three) contracted diphtheria.
 She and two children died, leaving a daughter, Anna.
 When Maria's parents died some time later (his mother-in-law committing suicide), he spent much time trying to claim their fortune.

 Thicknesse then married Lady Elizabeth Tuchet, daughter of James Tuchet, 6th Earl of Castlehaven, and Hon.
 Elizabeth Arundell, on 10 May 1749.
-They had a son George (1758–1818), later 19th Baron Audley.
-Elizabeth died in childbirth in 1762.
+They had a daughter, Elizabeth, (b.1750) and a son George (1758–1818), later 19th Baron Audley.
+Lady Elizabeth died in childbirth in 1762.

 His third wife was his late wife's companion, Anne Ford (1732–1824), daughter of Thomas Ford, whom he married on 27 September 1762.
 She was a gifted, well-educated musician with a beautiful voice and knew five languages.
 She gave Sunday concerts at her father's house, but her ambition was to become a professional actress, and despite fatherly disapproval, left home to go on the stage.
 She and Thicknesse had a son, Captain John Thicknesse.
 RN (c.
 1763–1846).
 The couple spent time travelling in Europe.

-In later life he lived in the Royal Crescent, Bath, in a house he then let out and sold.
-He moved to another, St Catherine's Hermitage, and landscaped the grounds to create a "hermit's cell" for himself.
+In later life, he lived in the Royal Crescent, Bath in a house he then let out and sold.
+He moved to another, St. Catherine's Hermitage, and landscaped the grounds to create a "hermit's cell" for himself.